Querying a Bedrock configuration¶

 flag may be used to specify a provider

-id other than 0. for instance:
+id other than 0.
+For instance:

 bedrock-query <protocol> -a <address> -i 42